jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## How to Contribute

-I would appreciate any and all contributions
+I would appreciate that

 ## Tests

-You can test it using node
+node

+## Questions

+If you have any questions, please feel free to contact me at [jacksonnorr@gmail.com](mailto:jacksonnorr@gmail.com)